The Top 5 Best Options for Skirting for Trailers (Plus the 3 we’d NEVER recommend!)

 Based on cost alone, foam board skirting is the clear winner.
 However, the measuring, cutting, and installation labor can take days of work.

-To save yourself time and hassle, choosing an AirSkirt or a professionally installed vinyl skirt can make sure no damage hurts your RV.
+To save time and hassle, choosing an AirSkirt or a professionally installed vinyl skirt can ensure that your RV is protected from damage.

 And if you’re traveling, there’s only one reliable option: an AirSkirt.